RahulSabinkar/javascript-course-notes/README.md

 ## Operators

-In Javascript, we have different kinds of Operators.
-We can use these operators along with our variables and constants to create _expressions_.
+In JavaScript, we have different kinds of Operators.
+We can use these operators along with our variables and constants to create **expressions**.
 And with these _expressions_, we can implement _logic_ and _algorithms_.

-Here are the different types of Operators in Javascript:
+Here are the different types of Operators in JavaScript:

 1. Arithmetic
 2. Assignments